A long-forgotten murder mystery.

 Unusual circumstances

-When Andrew Bromley was not working in the timber yards, he was employed as a labourer.
-On Friday the 19th of September, he was working for Mr Thomas Waterhouse, the publican of the Greengate Inn and owner of the Greengate estate.
-However, during the day, a bushfire raging through the surrounding Lane Cove forest had finally reached the local area.
-All hands were required to subdue the fire before it overtook the local properties; already, it had devastated some neighbouring estates.
-Bromley joined in battling the blazes.
-At approximately 3 pm that afternoon, Bromley was noticed to be missing.
-Still, that evening he had not been seen, and he did not come home to his wife and nine children.
-Saturday, morning came, and he was still missing.
-This was out of character as Bromley was known to work right up to the last paid minute, then return directly home, walking through the door still red-faced, sweating and covered with dust.
+By Saturday morning Bromely was still missing.
+This was out of character as Bromley was known to work to the last minute, then return directly home, walking through the door still red-faced, sweating and covered with dust.
 By Sunday, the community was alarmed and searched the Greengate estate where he was seen last.
-The hat he wore was found by Mr Waterhouse’s son.
-Then they found two dried splatters of blood within three feet of each other.
-The following morning, Mr Waterhouse and Police Constable Dempsey continued the search, focusing on where the blood and hat were found.
-More blood was found and was observed to trail off some 240 yards towards a water well.
+One of Mr Waterhouse’s sons, while walking across the property, found the hat that belonged to Andrew Bromley.
+Next, he found dried splatters of blood within three feet of each other.
+The following morning, Mr Waterhouse and Police Constable Dempsey commenced a detailed search, focusing on where the blood and hat were found.
+More blood was identified and observed to trail off some 240 yards towards a water well.
 The well was deep, holding 12 feet of water.
 Although no sign of Mr Bromley’s body was observed, the men decided to drag the well.
 Their suspicions proved to be correct as emerging from the depths came the waterlogged corpse of Andrew Bromley.

 Murder was the case